 This course requires students to research the basic contours of their chosen policy cognate.
 Students will work with their faculty member to understand the scope, history, controversial issues, and key policy outcomes associated with this cognate.
 This research will serve as a stepping stone to conducting a comprehensive literature review for their dissertation, and provide the needed context to ensure that students’ chosen dissertation topics are focused and appropriate.

 In the fast changing, highly fluid, multidimensional discipline of national security policy and planning today, serious need exists for more trained analysts, policy planners, and experienced practitioners who better understand how to integrate the moving parts of this increasingly critical area of expertise.
-If past theory and practice understood national security more in terms of conventional military deterrence, current focus requires skilled professionals be able to integrate and coordinate US security policy to meet additional challenges posed by the global economy, cyberwar, terror networks, the proliferation of WMDs, and natural disasters.
+If past theory and practice understood national security more in terms of conventional military deterrence, current focus requires skilled professionals be able to integrate and coordinate US security policy to meet additional challenges posed by the rise of China, cyberwar, terror networks, the proliferation of WMDs, and natural disasters.

 Measurable Learning Outcomes